Use the following libraries and common code resources compiled here to help you write flows.

 Arrays

-Use extreme care when hardcoding something.
-Make sure it is future proof and will not need to be changed in the future.
+Caution: Use extreme care when hardcoding anything.
+Make sure it will never need to be changed.

 sort() mutates the original array.
 The default sort order is ascending.
 The time and space complexity of the sort cannot be guaranteed as it depends on the implementation.